Nexosis/nexosis.github.io/_tutorials/forecastHouseValue.md

 }
 ```

-Now that we've created 50 sessions, we sit back and wait for all the models to be built and evaulated and the best ones chosen to provide a forecast.
+Now that we've created 50 sessions, we sit back and wait for all the models to be built, evaluated, and the best ones chosen to provide a forecast.

 ### Waiting for Results

 This can be achieved simply by polling the Nexosis API `status.getStatus` enum and waiting for it to no longer be `SessionStatus.REQUESTED` or `SessionStatus.STARTED` - `REQUESTED` means the Session has been created but the work has not started yet.

 ```scala
 var status = client.getSessions.getStatus(session.getSessionId)